Web-API Permissions

 These permissions are the ones that a client which doesn’t specify a key receives.
 These permissions should generally be really restrictive, as anyone who can access the Web-API can access this data.

-node specifies how many operations per second a client can execute.
+The rateLimit node specifies how many operations per second a client can execute.

-node is a PermissionsTree, which is explained down below and specifies which
+The permissions node is a PermissionsTree, which is explained down below and specifies which

 endpoints and what data from those endpoints a client can access.